In this article, you’ll discover how to simplify your life so that you have time and energy to enjoy your life to the fullest.

 Learn how to find simple solutions to complex problems and make your life easier.

 For example, I had this complicated problem: I wanted (badly) to change my apartment to a house with a big garden.
 For many different reasons, that was not possible.
-The most straightforward solution I found is to visit my friends living in a house with big garden.
+The most straightforward solution I found is to visit my friends living in a house with a big garden.

 After few of such visits, my desire died because I’ve realized how much simpler and comfortable life is living into an apartment (even though the garden is small…not small, but tiny – doesn’t ask for much to be pretty).